 - information concerning the nature of the proposed development and the forecast level of trips by all modes of transport likely to be associated with the development

 - relevant information about existing travel habits in the surrounding area

 - proposals to reduce the need for travel to and from the site via all modes of transport and provision of improved public transport services

 - parking strategy options (if appropriate – and having regard to national policy on parking standards and the need to avoid unfairly penalising motorists) and proposals to enhance the use of existing, new and improved public transport services and facilities for cycling and walking both by users of the development and by the wider community (including possible financial incentives)

 - these active measures may assist in creating new capacity within the local network that can be utilised to accommodate the residual trip demand of the site(s) under consideration

 - it is often best to retain the ability to establish certain elements of the travel plan or review outcomes after the development has started operating so that it can be based upon the occupational and operational characteristics of the development

 - any sanctions (for example financial sanctions on breaching outcomes/ processes) need to be reasonable and proportionate, with careful attention paid to the viability of the development.
 It may often be more appropriate to use non-financial sanctions where outcomes/ processes are not adhered to (such as more active or different marketing of sustainable transport modes or additional traffic management measures).
 Relevant implications for planning permission must be set out clearly, including (for example) whether the travel plan is secured by a condition or planning obligation.

-Travel plans can only impose such requirements where these are consistent with Government policy on planning obligations (Section 106 agreements).
+Travel plans should impose such requirements where these are consistent with Craven Local Plan and government policy on planning obligations (Section 106 agreements).